Ministry to Nepali-Speaking Community

-The Bhutanese community at Thornapple is growing.
+The Nepali-Spreaking community at Thornapple is growing.
 New families continue to move to Grand Rapids under the auspices of PARA (Programs Assisting Refugee Acculturation).
 Here at Thornapple we are continuing to help families where we can with basic needs (clothing, medical care, schooling, learning to drive, furniture, etc.).
 On Sunday mornings we offer worship and teaching in the Nepali language, as well as home Bible studies during the week.
+Our Minister to Thornapple's Nepali-speaking community is Ram Aryal.
+You can email Ram Aryal at email@example.com.

 History of the Bhutanese Refugee Crisis: If you would like to understand the history of the Bhutanese refugees, click here.

-Contact persons: The staff person supporting the ministry to our Bhutanese/Nepalese community is Patty Dekker.
-Her e-mail is firstname.lastname@example.org.
-The lay person responsible primarily for overseeing the off-site ministry to our Bhutanese/Nepalese community is Alice Andrews.
+Contact persons: Ram Aryal, the Minister to the Nepali-Speaking Community can be emailed at: email@example.com.
+Patty Dekker is the Nepali-Speaking Ministry Coordinator and you can email her at: firstname.lastname@example.org.
+The lay person responsible primarily for overseeing the off-site ministry to our Nepali-Speaking community is Alice Andrews.
 Her e-mail is email@example.com.

-Worship: You are invited to join in Thornapple’s Nepali language worship service, taking place 10:30-11:30 in the Community Room 2nd through 4th Sundays of each month.
+Worship: You are invited to join in Thornapple’s Nepali language worship service, taking place from 10:30 to 11:30am in the Community Room 2nd through 4th Sundays of each month.
 All are welcome!
-If you have questions please contact Patty Dekker, firstname.lastname@example.org.

 Ongoing opportunities to help our Bhutanese friends:

-- Family Liaisons are needed for our Bhutanese friends.
-Our goal is to have a liaison for each Bhutanese family.
+- Family Liaisons are needed for our Nepali-Speaking friends.
+Our goal is to have a liaison for each Nepali-Speaking family.
 This liaison would meet with the family once a week to hear their concerns and direct them to the appropriate resource.
-If you are interested, please contact Alice Andrews at email@example.com.
+If you are interested, please contact Alice Andrews at firstname.lastname@example.org.

 - Discipleship: There are a few individuals who are ready and interested in one on one Bible study, and who have enough English that this could happen.
 We are looking for a few people who might commit to meeting weekly over a 6 week time frame to work through a basic Bible study program.
 Most of these people are Hindu, but have expressed an interest in learning about the Christian faith.